 On 23 June 2016, the British population voted that the country should leave the European Union, with a small majority.
+On 29 March 2017, the British Prime Minister, Theresa May, notified in a letter to the European Council the United Kingdom’s intention to leave the European Union.
+This notification starts the official withdrawal process under Article 50 of the Treaty with a two-year period during which the EU and the UK will negotiate the terms of Brexit.
 Even though we very much regret this decision, we are determined to make the best of this outcome for the financial centres concerned and for Europe.

 On 23 June 2016, the UK voted to leave the European Union.
-The formal withdrawal process according to Article 50 of the Treaty on the European Union needs to be triggered by the UK.
-Withdrawal negotiations between the UK and the European Council will start immediately after notification by the UK.
-If no agreement is reached, the Treaty will cease to apply to the withdrawing state two years after such notification.
+The formal withdrawal process according to Article 50 of the Treaty on the European Union was triggered by the UK on 29 March 2017.
+The two-year period during which the EU and the UK will negotiate the terms of Brexit has started.

 Brexit: the highlighted parts of the value chain are affected